 Sometimes a vein or artery can become swollen, causing a lump.
 A swollen artery in the groin is called a femoral aneurysm.
 Swollen veins are called varicose veins, and in the groin this is called a saphena varix.

 While a baby boy is growing inside his mother's womb, his testicles (testes) gradually move from inside his tummy down to the bag or sac (the scrotum) under his penis.
-Sometimes it gets stuck along the way, and sometimes can be felt as a small lump in the groin.
+Sometimes one gets stuck along the way, and sometimes can be felt as a small lump in the groin.
 Baby boys are checked at birth and at six weeks to be sure their testicles are in the scrotum.
 If the testicles have not moved down to the scrotum by the age of 6 months they may need an operation to move the testicles to where they should be.
-See the separate leaflet called Undescended Testes for more information.
+See the separate leaflet called Undescended Testicles (Cryptorchidism) for more information.

 What are the causes of pain in the groin?

 There are also several causes of pain in this area with no lump to feel.
 The most common cause of this is a problem with your hip, in particular wear and tear (osteoarthritis of the hip).
 Another common cause is a pulled or torn muscle (a groin strain), usually from a sporting injury.

 Always see a doctor if you have an unexplained lump which does not settle on its own.
 See a doctor as soon as possible if your lump seems to be getting bigger.
 See a doctor urgently if:

 - You have pain in your tummy area along with being sick (vomiting) and/or not being able to poo.

 - You have a high temperature (fever) and feel unwell in yourself.